 and consultants, working resident on-call rotas, running clinics and plugging rota gaps.
 O&G magazine speaks to Laura Hipple, SAS and Trust Doctor Lead about the College’s work to improve the visibility of SAS and Trust doctors.

 Read the full magazine

 RCOG Fellows, Members, Trainees and Associates can read all of these articles and more in the full Summer 2018 O&G magazine as part of their membership benefits.
-Please sign into the site to access the link below.
+Please sign into the site to access the link above.